Our Vision and Values

 As well as promoting children’s spiritual, moral, social and cultural development across the school, we practice five minutes of meditation daily, and we find this helps the children to relax.
 Our values have a special focus through other celebrations such as ‘Cool to be Kind Week’ and ‘Culture Day’.

 As a school we have developed our core values with our parents, children, staff and governors.

 In the Autumn term the children all learn about how we are part of different communities, including our school, our local area and being part of a worldwide community.

 As part of this school value we teach the children about equality, freedom and pride during our Black History Week and Culture Day celebrations; also valuing others, becoming better people and the importance of empathy and humanity, and caring for our global community as part of our Harvest Festival.
-Each year we choose a charity to support, and all the children hear about its work, and raise money in a Harvest envelope, and support a cake sale by bringing donations and buying cakes.
+Each year we choose a charity to support, and all the children hear about its work, and donate to their work.

 The children at John Stainer school, generously responded by donating 251 pairs of shoes, and raised a whopping £816.47.